canvas-craft/canvas-craft.github.io/README.md

 ***

-This version of CanvasCraft is in BETA testing, and may have a few minor glitches.
+This version of CanvasCraft is in beta testing, and may have a few minor glitches.
 If you have found one, please raise an issue or contact us at [hello@joachimford.uk](mailto:hello@joachimford.uk).
 Thanks!